Template variables should allow cross reference like CONTEXT does

 My proposal: default generation values for port and listen in GRAPHICS.
 So if you do not put a port, OpenNebula will automatically assign 5900+$VMID, and if you do not put a listen OpenNebula will automatically HOSTNAME of the host where the VM is placed.

-#5 Updated by Ruben S. Montero about 11 years ago
+#5 Updated by Ruben S. Montero over 11 years ago

 This ticket will include the following variable parsing/generation functionality for OpenNebula templates: